19 months for threats after U.S. Capitol riot

 A Ridgewood man has been sentenced to 19 months in federal prison for threatening to harm and murder United States senators and members of the House of Representatives two days after the Jan.
 6 storming of the U.S. Capitol in Washington, DC.

 On Jan.
-8, 2021, two days after the attack on the Capitol, Hunt posted a video titled “KILL YOUR SENATORS” that included the summary “Slaughter them all,” to BitChute, an Internet-based video sharing site.
+8, Hunt posted a video titled “KILL YOUR SENATORS” that included the summary “Slaughter them all.”
+In the video, he made additional threats.

-In the video, Hunt made additional threats, exhorting his viewers to violence and telling them that “[w]e need to go back to the U.S. Capitol when all of the Senators and a lot of the Representatives are back there, and this time we have to show up with our guns.
+“[W]e need to go back to the U.S. Capitol when all of the Senators and a lot of the Representatives are back there, and this time we have to show up with our guns.
 And we need to slaughter these m-----f-----s.”
+He also advocated for the violent overthrow of the federal government.

 (0) comments